 Incorporation is the process of creating a company structure – a new legal entity which is distinct from the individuals or shareholders who formed it.

-There are actually four main types of limited company in the UK:
+Although most people will be familiar with the terms ‘limited company’ and ‘PLC’, there are actually four main types of limited company in the UK.

 1. Private Limited Company (limited by shares)

-This is the most popular type of company in the UK, with over one million currently active.
+This is the most popular type of company in the UK, with over one million currently actively trading.

 Unlike Public Limited Companies, private limited companies cannot sell their shares to the public.